mkf/twitfol/README.md

 # `twitfol.go` and `folgat.sh`

-`twitfol.go` is a small program for getting you the list of your followers on stdout.
+`twitfol.go` is a small program for getting you the list of your Twitter followers on stdout.

 It prints the list in format `<screenname><tab><userid>`.
 This behavior can be changed in the code, there are many other properties that can be chosen.